 Access to Mental Health Care

 Receiving mental health care should not be a challenge.
 Access to comprehensive, quality mental health care services can improve quality of life because everyone benefits from early diagnosis and treatment.
-Some people may not be able to find mental health care due to the lack of providers in their area, long distances for travel, long wait lists, or cost or insurance coverage.
+Some people may not be able to find mental health care due to the lack of providers in their area, long distances for travel, long wait lists, or costs, which may be exacerbated by lack of insurance coverage.
 In Greater Nashua, our community is working to decrease these barriers to allow for equitable mental health care services.

 Health Equity & Mental Health